Freiburg Vision Test ‘FrACT’

 Autorun to target acuity

-This is a testing aid.
+This is a software testing aid or demo.
 When not off, the selected target acuity is assumed and the test runs automatically, simulating correct/incorrect responses depending to presented vs. target acuity grade.
-For acuities (Letter, Landolt C, Tumbling E, TAO) and for contrast (optotypes and gratings). {default: Off}
+Available for acuities (Letter, Landolt C, Tumbling E, TAO) and for contrast (optotypes and gratings). {default: Off}

 Crowding